create-juicey-app/Niko-Onegen-Gemini/README.md

 ## License

-This project is open source.
-Go wild!
+This project is under MIT, basically almost open source